SlickTorpedo/CF-Subdomain-API/README.md

  #

  There **is not** an installer for this yet!
 You will need to manually configure it!
 I walk you through it tho in ``/etc`` don't worry!

+#

+YOU DO NOT NEED TO INSTALL THE PLUGIN ON EVERY SERVER

+You only need to install the plugin on one server.
+It's just for hosting the bot.
+Do not install this on everyones servers!